btcrs/thesis/source/09_chapter_1.md

 #### Flow

 A flow sensor is attached to the tubing that runs from the pond pump located inside the main reservoir to the entry point of each of the four channels.
-Although it's unlikely that each of the four entry tubes will be blocked at any given point, any blockage should impact the flow rate because of increased resistance.
+Although it is unlikely that all four entry tubes will be completely blocked at the same time, a partial blockage or increase in resistance could affect the rate of flow.
 A sudden, or even gradual, decrease in flow should be a warning sign that urges garden maintainers to check for plumbing issues.
 The sensor includes a pinwheel with a magnet attached that turns as the water flows through it.
 A hall effect magnetic sensor on the other side of the plastic tube measures how many spins the pinwheel has made over a certain amount of time.
 This particular sensor requires only a single pin of digital input to read the pulse output.

 #### Wind

-An anemometer is included on the table top to gather the wind speed.
+An anemometer is included on the tabletop to gather the wind speed.
 This measurement is ancillary, but because NFT is a medium-less method of growing plants, windspeed can affect structural health.
 High wind speed may provide early warning for hazardous conditions allowing the garden's maintainer to provide some sort of cover.
 The anemometer included in this build provides an analog voltage between 0.4 and 2.0 volts corresponding to a 0 and 32.4m/s wind speed respectively.

 The component is designed to interface with microcontrollers primarily.
 The required voltage is much higher than that which can be comfortably provided by a Raspberry Pi, so an external power source is required.
 Furthermore, Raspberry Pi's have no onboard analog to digital converter, meaning an external chip had to be included in the circuit.